Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Replacement lemmas

 \begin{lemma}[Boundary replacement for the empirical density, $b<5/3$] For every $a\in V_0$,

 \end{lemma}

-\begin{proof} As in the proof of Lemma \ref{lem:replace1}, we use the entropy inequality to transfer the initial measure from $\mu_N$ to $\nu^N_{\rho(\cdot)}$, where not only $\rho(\cdot) \in \mathcal{F}$ but also $\rho(a)=\bar\rho(a)$ for all $a\in V_0$. \footnote{ In the proof of the replacement lemma for the 1D interval analogous to our Lemma \ref{lem:replace2}, \emph{cf.\@} \cite{G18}*{Lemma 9 in Appendix A.4}, it is assumed that the profile $\rho(\cdot)$ is Lipschitz.
-Here we point out that it is enough to assume the weaker condition that $\rho(\cdot)\in \mathcal{F}$.
-Indeed, on a compact resistance space $(K, R)$ equipped with the effective resistance metric $R$, we have the inequality $|g(x)-g(y)|^2\leq R(x,y)\mathcal{E}(g) \leq {\rm diam}_R(K) \mathcal{E}(g)$ for all $g\in \mathcal{F}$.
-So any function in $\mathcal{F}$ is $\frac{1}{2}$-H\"older continuous with respect to $R$.
-When $K$ is the closed unit interval, $R$ agrees with the Euclidean metric, so we recover the well-known result that functions in $H^1([0,1])$ have $\frac{1}{2}$-H\"older regularity with respect to the Euclidean distance. } (As mentioned previously, we cannot use a constant density profile $\rho$ here because the bounds obtained in Lemma \ref{lem:bgeq53} will not be good enough to control the error term as $N\to \infty$.)
+\begin{proof} As in the proof of Lemma \ref{lem:replace1}, we use the entropy inequality to transfer the initial measure from $\mu_N$ to $\nu^N_{\rho(\cdot)}$, where not only $\rho(\cdot) \in \mathcal{F}$ but also $\rho(a)=\bar\rho(a)$ for all $a\in V_0$.
+(As mentioned previously, we cannot use a constant density profile $\rho$ here because the bounds obtained in Lemma \ref{lem:bgeq53} will not be good enough to control the error term as $N\to \infty$.)
 By the Feynman-Kac formula \cite[Lemma A.1]{BMNS17} and the variational characterization of the largest eigenvalue, we obtain the estimate

 where the supremum is taken over all probability densities with respect to $\nu^N_{\rho(\cdot)}$.

 The first term in the variational functional reads

 for any $A>0$, using Young's inequality at the end.
 The first term on the last expression can be bounded above by $AC(\bar\rho(a))$, using the inequality $(\alpha+\beta)^2\leq 2(\alpha^2+\beta^2)$ and that $f$ is a density with respect to $\nu^N_{\rho(\cdot)}$.
 Indeed, let us write $\eta= (\eta(a); \tilde\eta)$ where $\tilde\eta$ denotes the configuration except at $a$.
 Then